dotnev/Nev/Articales/Type Oriented Programming(TOP) a new paradigm.md

 # **Type-Oriented Programming (TOP): A New Paradigm for Modern Development**

+At the start i should say I'm a non-junior programmer but I'm at least a programmer, And I'm called amir.
-In the ever-changing landscape of programming paradigms, developers are continuously seeking solutions that prioritize safety, performance, and clarity. **Type-Oriented Programming (TOP)** emerges as a groundbreaking paradigm that reimagines how we structure and interact with code.
-By centering programming around **types**, TOP integrates powerful concepts from both functional programming and object-oriented programming (OOP) to create a more efficient and expressive coding experience.
-This article explores the principles of TOP, its core concepts, and demonstrates why it is an essential framework for today's developers.
+Well the idea started from my pursuit of safety, performance, and clarity.
+After some research we came up with **Type-Oriented Programming (TOP)** as a new paradigm that reorganize how we structure and interact with code.
+TOP integrates powerful concepts some from functional programming or data oriented programming to create a more efficient and expressive coding experience.
+This article explores the principles of TOP, its core concepts.

 ### **What Is Type-Oriented Programming?**
 Type-Oriented Programming is a paradigm that emphasizes the use of **types** as fundamental building blocks for software design.
 Unlike traditional OOP, which often relies on classes and inheritance, TOP eliminates these complexities in favor of a more modular and efficient approach.
 In TOP, types are defined in such a way that after compilation, they are optimized to ensure faster function calls and reduce overhead.